mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/advanced/new/index.md

     ]
     ```

-1. To create a cluster name that's unique, use the following command:
+1. To create a cluster name that is unique, use the following command:

     ```sh
     CLUSTER_NAME=$(whoami)-aws-cluster-$(LC_CTYPE=C tr -dc 'a-z0-9' </dev/urandom | fold -w 5 | head -n1)